MOBILE APPLICATION SECURITY TESTING

 The length of a mobile test very much depends on the complexity of your requirement and the level of assurance you require.
 Most mobile tests are at least three days per application.
 We are providing a manual penetration testing service rather than an automated scan.
 Speak to one of our experts in order to get a bespoke proposal for your mobile application test.

 We are communicative and consultative.
 During the engagement, we’ll periodically update you with the findings so far – both positive and negative.
 Where we identify critical severity flaws, we will let you know via telephone immediately, and follow up in writing.
 At the end of the engagement, you’ll receive a summary of all findings.
-By the time you receive your in depth reports a few days later, you’ll have no surprises: we communicate as we go.
-After delivery of the reports, we’re more than happy to give you technical and executive level debriefs.
-Finally, you have full access to our team of mobile application penetration testers after the engagement has completed.
-We’re here to answer any security questions you may have into the future.
+By the time you receive your in-depth reports a few days later, you’ll have no surprises: we communicate as we go.
+After delivery of the reports, we’re more than happy to give you technical and executive-level debriefs.
+Finally, you have full access to our team of mobile application penetration testers after the engagement has been completed.
+We’re here to answer any security questions you may have in the future.
+You also have the option of engaging Nettitude as your Incident Response Retainer Service provider to ensure you have an experienced team on hand to address any cyber threat concerns as required.

 Our team of mobile application testers understand how to build applications, as well as how to break them.
 We will give you custom remediation guidance for every vulnerability that we identify during the test.
 If you have constraints, we’ll work with you to understand those and propose an appropriate solution to any given vulnerability.